ggerganov/llama.cpp/README.md

 ```

 ## Acknowledgement
 We are thankful for the easily modifiable operator library [ggml](https://github.com/ggerganov/ggml) and execution runtime provided by [llama.cpp](https://github.com/ggerganov/llama.cpp).
 We also extend our gratitude to [THUNLP](https://nlp.csai.tsinghua.edu.cn/) for their support of ReLU-based sparse models.
-We also appreciate the research of [DejaVu](https://proceedings.mlr.press/v202/liu23am.html), which inspires PowerInfer.
+We also appreciate the research of [Deja Vu](https://proceedings.mlr.press/v202/liu23am.html), which inspires PowerInfer.